 Class participants can begin the course whenever they want and will be a part of an online interactive classroom of no more than 20 individuals.
 Members can group chat and direct message each other in this collaborative learning environment.

 Learning With Experts offers two-course tiers: For about $99, the Peer option comes with lifetime access to the videos, notes, and online classroom, in addition to the course, assignments, and collaborative learning environment.
-For roughly $299, the Expert option includes all of the Peer-level benefits but also comes with four weeks of access to an online tutor who provides personalized assignment feedback and coaching, assignments marked by Oudolf and Kingsbury, and a certificate of completion.
+The Expert option, for roughly $299, includes all of the Peer-level benefits but also comes with four weeks of access to an online tutor who provides personalized assignment feedback and coaching, assignments marked by Oudolf and Kingsbury, and a certificate of completion.

-This free class from the online course site Alison is all about learning how to grow organic vegetables with as little negative environmental impact as possible.
+This free class from the online course site Alison teaches users how to grow organic vegetables with as little negative environmental impact as possible.

 Among its full roster of online gardening courses, Oregon State University offers a basic botany class that will help any green thumb improve their gardening game.
 Taught by Master Gardener Signe Danler, this on-demand lesson teaches students how to identify plants, distinguish monocots from dicots (and why that’s important to know), and recognize garden capers like fungus, lichen, algae, and moss.